 Stage 1 (Years 1-2), Geography, Sydney Harbour National Park

 Everything you need to know about The earth's environment at Bradleys Head.

 - Welcome, acknowledgement of Country and safety talk

 - Introduction to the site and overview of what the excursion will entail

-- Short walk to Bradleys Head Amphitheatre, morning tea, toilet break
+- Short walk to Bradleys Head Amphitheatre, morning tea and toilet break

-- Identify the living environments of various animals and plants and examine their specific adaptations that support their survival
+- Identify the living environments of various animals and plants, and examine the specific adaptations that support their survival.

 - Investigate the structural features of some Australian native plants

 - Create a unique nature map using locally found natural materials